April 20, 2021

 In other words, if you skip even just one quarterly maintenance appointment, you may void your warranty.
 That could lead to high repair costs in the future, especially in the case of large buildings.

-Repair or Replace: The Difficult Task Facility Managers Face With Their Commercial HVAC Units
+Repair or Replace: The Difficult Task Facility Managers Face With Their Commercial HVAC Service and Units

 One of the toughest decisions facility managers face regarding commercial HVAC service and maintenance is whether you should repair or replace the HVAC system.
 If you have an HVAC technician you can trust to be honest with you, instead of pushing a sale, you can ask their opinion.
 Otherwise, you will want to consider the following factors.